 - We're going to use a micro:bit along with our Bit Board and some Crazy Circuits parts to make a fun game that will test your reaction time. - Game design involves thinking about the game objective, rules, parameters, mechanics, and playability.
 We started with this slide exploring how our game would work. - A series of LEDs will light up in sequence, and when the fourth LED is lit you need to press the button.
 If you time it right you'll get a point! - When you get 25 points you'll win the game! - But wait!
 Each time you press the button successfully the game will speed up... and if you press the button at the wrong time you're score will go down. - We've written all the code, and our attached PDF will show you what to change to affect the gameplay.
-You can make it easier or much more difficult!

-⚠ Hey!
-If you don't have a 7 Segment Display (or don't want to use one) we have another version of this guide which uses the micro:bit's built-in LED matrix to show the score: Reaction Game (LED Version)
+You can make it easier or much more difficult! - Hey!
+If you prefer to use a 7 Segment Display with this project we have another version of this guide which uses a 7 Segment Display instead of the micro:bit's built-in LED matrix to show the score: Reaction Game (7 Segment Version)